nan011/url-shortener/web/README.md

 # URL Shortener Web
 <img alt="alt_text" width="100%" src="./thumbnail.png" />

-This web application is designed to shorten long URLs into shorter ones.
+This web application is designed to shorten long URLs into shorter one.
 It is built using Next.js and TypeScript.
 It allows users to enter a long URL, which is then converted into a shorter, more manageable link.

 ## Installation